lesc-utfpr/flight_review/README.md

 It uses the [bokeh](http://bokeh.pydata.org) library for plotting and the [Tornado Web Server](http://www.tornadoweb.org).

-Flight Review is deployed at https://review.px4.io.
+Official Flight Review is deployed at https://review.px4.io.
+This will be running locally at 'localhost:5006'.

 ![Plot View](screenshots/plot_view.png)